McKingN/Binomial-Pricing-Model/README.md

 - Builds a binomial tree based on specified parameters.
 - Prices European options (call/put) using the binomial model.
 - Generates a visual representation of the tree in `.pdf` format using Graphviz.
+   This last feature  is not ready yet but feel free to access the vertexes of your tree with main file.

 ## Getting Started
 ### Prerequisites